 Did you know that in Canada 44% of sugar intake of kids and adolescents and 35% of adults comes from beverages such as pop, fruit juice, fruit beverages and milk?
 Source: Sugar Consumption Among Canadians of All Ages Replacing high calorie sweetened beverages with water or caffeine free tea is a much healthier option.

 Tip: Avoid buying sweetened beverages and having them in your house, if they’re not around, you’re not going to drink them!

 Well, that’s my top ten list of healthy snack ideas or should I say healthier snacks.
-Now that I’ve shared my list, what are some of your favorite, easy healthy snack ideas?
+Now that I’ve shared my list, what are some of your favourite, easy healthy snack ideas?